Kinetic simulations of the cosmic ray pressure anisotropy instability: cosmic ray scattering rate in the saturated state: Simulation results

 \subsubsection{Anisotropy in the CR distribution function}

 Accompanied by the saturation of wave energy is the asymptotic saturation of the CR distribution $f\left(p, \mu\right)$.
 Its evolution for the fiducial runs is illustrated in Figure~\ref{fig::fid_par_spec}, which is normalized by the isotropic distribution $\left \langle f \right\rangle_\mu (p)$ averaged over pitch angle.
 Initially, MHD waves are too weak to scatter the CRs, and hence $f\left(p, \mu\right)$ evolves adiabatically due to expansion/compression approximately following the anisotropic $\kappa$ distribution with $\xi \sim a(t)$ (Equation~\ref{equ::kappa_dist_aniso}): CRs with $p \gtrsim p_0$ concentrate toward $\mu\sim 0$/$\mu = \pm 1$ in expanding/compressing box, while CRs with $p\ll p_0$ in the $\kappa$ distribution do not rapidly develop significant anisotropy (see Section~\ref{sec::adapt_delta_f}).
-Following the subsequent development of the CRPAI, waves around $k_0$ grow fastest and effectively scatter particles whose momentum around $p_0$.
-More precisely, scattering is the most effective for particles satisfying $\Omega m /\left(p \mu \right)\sim k_0$ (see dashed lines in Figure~\ref{equ::kappa_dist_aniso}), leading to pitch angle diffusion and hence isotropization.
+Following the subsequent development of the CRPAI, waves around $k_0$ grow fastest and effectively scatter particles whose momentum is around $p_\text{peak}$.
+More precisely, scattering is the most effective for particles satisfying $\Omega_0 m /\left(p \mu \right)\sim k_0$ (see dashed lines in Figure~\ref{equ::kappa_dist_aniso}), leading to pitch angle diffusion and hence isotropization.
 The isotropization gradually propagates towards CRs at lower and higher energies as waves in other wavelengths grow.
-However, even within the momentum range where scattering is the most effective (around $p=p_0$), the particles are not fully isotropized, leaving a mild anisotropy, reflecting the balance with the box expanding/compressing.
-The CR anisotropy for particles with $p\in(0.5p_0, 5p_0)$ ultimately reaches a quasi-steady state by the end of the simulations in both the expanding and compressing boxes.
+A similar isotropization process occurs when CRs are initially anisotropic \citep{2018MNRAS.476.2779L}.
+However, due to the continuous driving of the CR anisotropy, even within the momentum range where scattering is the most effective (around $p=p_\text{peak}=p_0 a^{-4/3}(t)$), the particles are not fully isotropized, leaving a mild anisotropy, reflecting the balance with the box expanding/compressing.
+The CR anisotropy for particles with $p\in(0.5p_\text{peak}, 5p_\text{peak})$ ultimately reaches a quasi-steady state by the end of the simulations in both the expanding and compressing boxes.
 Finally, we note that the CR energy distribution keeps evolving following Equations~\ref{equ::crhd_energy}.